niravshah241/MDFEniCSx/demo/1_harmonic_mesh_motion/README.md

  [0.0625     0.07653669 0.        ]
  [0.
 0.0625     0.        ]
  [0.125      0.15808655 0.        ]]
-Mesh points after exit from first deformation context [[0.
+Mesh points after exit from context with reset_reference=True [[0.
 0. 0.    ]
  [0.125  0.
 0.    ]
  [0.
 0.125  0.    ]